Protein subcellular localization prediction: Tools

+The first model to generalize protein subcellular localization to all cell line does so by leveraging images of subcellular landmark stains (i.e., nuclear, plasma membrane, and endoplasmic reticulum markers) across multiple cell stains.
+Coupling multimodal data of landmark stains along with a pre-trained protein language model, the Prediction of Unseen Proteins' Subcellular Localization (PUPS) model is capable of generative subcellular localization prediction of any protein in any cell line given the protein's amino acid sequence and reference stains of the cell line.

 The development of protein subcellular location prediction has been summarized in two comprehensive review articles.
 Recent tools and an experience report can be found in a recent paper by Meinken and Min (2012).

 Application

 Knowledge of the subcellular localization of a protein can significantly improve target identification during the drug discovery process.
 For example, secreted proteins and plasma membrane proteins are easily accessible by drug molecules due to their localization in the extracellular space or on the cell surface.

 Bacterial cell surface and secreted proteins are also of interest for their potential as vaccine candidates or as diagnostic targets.
 Aberrant subcellular localization of proteins has been observed in the cells of several diseases, such as cancer and Alzheimer's disease.
 Secreted proteins from some archaea that can survive in unusual environments have industrially important applications.

 By using prediction a high number of proteins can be assessed in order to find candidates that are trafficked to the desired location.